 - Its capacity is 5,000 passengers

-- A host of activities which include Water Works park, a Sky-Ride, mini golf, Dive-in-Movies at the Beach Pool, a piano bar, sports bar, free games, karaoke, deck parties
+- A host of activities include WaterWorks park, a Sky-Ride, mini-golf, Dive-in-Movies at the Beach Pool, a piano bar, sports bar, free games, karaoke, and deck parties

 - And of course, the Punchliner Comedy Club

-- Lots of food (drinks are extra except for lemonade, iced tea and water)
+- Lots of food (drinks are extra except for lemonade, iced tea, and water)

-- Craft beer is brewed on board
+- Craft beer is brewed onboard

 The main town, San Miguel de Cozumel, is a bustling place.
 In fact, as we were trying to make our way to the meeting point with our friends, we were constantly accosted by business staff trying to entice us into their stores.
 They actually succeeded on one occasion and my husband thought I had disappeared on him!